pawcijo/PiGarden/README.md

 ## Data Collection
 The app collects data at regular intervals (every hour) and stores it in the database.
 Data is inserted into the sensor_readings table with a timestamp.
 The application also calculates soil moisture percentage and stores it in the same table.

+## Light Control

+The lights are automatically controlled based on predefined time settings (e.g., on at 10:50 PM, off at 8:00 AM).
+The light control is handled by a separate process that ensures the lights are turned off when the control script ends.
+If the control process is killed (e.g., via pkill), the lights will be turned off automatically.

 ## Data Visualization
 The web interface presents the following charts:
 - Temperature Chart: Displays temperature readings from the SHT31-D sensor and CPU temperature over time.